JoshuaDBruton/WTSD/README.md

-# WSD
+# WTSD
-Repository for the Wits Segmentation Dataset
+Repository for the Wits Texture Analysis and Segmentation Dataset (WTSD)